amenzwa/amenzwa.github.io/computing/HowComputersWork.md

 Now, our CPU can represent boolean values, characters, and numbers, and it can manipulate those values using arithmetic and logic operations.
 Next, we shall examine how conditions and loops are implemented in hardware.

-***decision and repetition***—A sequence of bits (`0`s and `1`s) can represent letters and numbers.
+***decision and repetition***—A sequence of bits can represent letters and numbers.
 And the adder unit can add and subtract numbers.
 But programmes must also make decisions based on conditions:

 ```assembly
   ...